What do you do when your Doctor isn’t Listening?

 I have been going to the same neurologist for over 10 years.
-I love my doctor, my nurse and the front office.
-My nurse was the first people to know I was pregnant.
-There were hugs, excitement and nervousness, of course, but they were with me all the way.
-They were the first to tell me “I’m not nuts.”
+Therefore, I love my doctor, my nurse, and the front office.
+My nurse was the first person to know I was pregnant.
+There were hugs, excitement, and nervousness, of course, but they were with me all the way.
+They were the first to tell me, “I’m not nuts.”
 They were like family to me.
-They have kept the office open on holidays for emergency visits, called in scripts and made me feel like we were a TEAM.
+Thus, They have kept the office open on holidays for emergency visits, called in scripts, and made me feel like we were a TEAM.
 These are things I’ll never forget to talk about with my doctor.

-Unfortunately, recently the front office has changed and most dramatically, my doctor left.
-I was totally dismayed when she left but understood her reasoning and believed that I would be left in good hands.
+Unfortunately, the front office has recently changed, and most dramatically, my doctor left.
+I was shocked when she left but understood her reasoning and believed I would be left in good hands.

 So here’s what I’ve done: